- CLIMATE policy

 Thomas C. Heller

-Thomas C. Heller founded and has served as Executive Director of Climate Policy Initiative since its start in 2009.
-Under his direction, CPI has become a trusted global thought leader in climate finance, energy finance, and land use.
-The Global Landscape of Climate Finance, CPI’s annual inventory of global climate finance flows, is the most comprehensive mapping of climate finance available, and served as the basis for the 2014 Intergovernmental Panel on Climate Change Working Group 3 report chapter on climate finance.
-CPI works with governments, businesses, investors, and foundations around the world to maximize the financial benefits of transitioning to a low-carbon energy system.
+Heller founded CPI, and served as Executive Director from CPI’s start in 2009 until 2016.
+Under his direction, CPI has grown into a trusted global thought leader in climate finance, energy finance, and land use.
+In climate finance, CPI has set the benchmark for tracking, as well as built and directed The Global Innovation Lab for Climate Finance.
+In energy finance, CPI works with governments, businesses, investors, and foundations around the world to maximize the financial benefits of transitioning to a low-carbon energy system.
 CPI has also pioneered a production and protection strategy to land use management of carbon rich areas, which seeks opportunities to improve agricultural productivity while also protecting vital carbon stocks.

 - Vice-Chair of the Governing Board, Global Green Growth Institute (current)